 As part of EATEL’s mission to enable and facilitate TEL Research, EATEL is organising Webinars that seek to communicate baseline knowledge at high level and spark off discussions in the TEL community and beyond.

-The European Association of Technology-Enhanced Learning (EATEL) seeks to drive community discussion that can help to maintain high standards of research quality and professionalism in the domain of TEL.
-In this line, EATEL has initiated a Webinar series on “The Profession”, which offers an space to discuss overarching aspects related to the TEL research profession.
+EATEL seeks to drive community discussion that can help to maintain high standards of research quality and professionalism in the domain of TEL.
+In this line, EATEL has initiated a Webinar series on “Transversal topics in Technology-Enhanced Learning”, which offers an space to discuss overarching aspects related to TEL research.
 These overarching aspects will consider important challenges for our field that are derived from its own nature (e.g. interdisciplinarity) and from key issues in Responsible Research and Innovation (RRI).
 These RRI issues go from gender and diversity equality and inclusion, to public engagement, sustainability, ethics, and open science.

 Webinar 1 “Open Science in Technology-Enhanced Learning”